hatchnhack/arbd1-dashboard-gui/README.md

-# arbd1-dashboard-gui
+# ARBD1 DASHBOARD APPLICATION
-Dashboard GUI Application for all components on ARBD1
+Dashboard GUI Application for all components on ARBD1.
+This application enables user to control the present sensors and actuators on ARBD1.

 <p align="center">
 <br/>